Summer Term 2018

 We found out how Anglo-Saxons built their houses and what jobs they did.
 We also learnt about what they did in their leisure time.
 We loved re-enacting the story of Beowulf.
 It was quite gruesome!!

 Have fun exploring these sites and tell us what you have learnt!

 Our theme for the Autumn term is

 "The Gift of the Nile".

-Our class value this term is Charity and Generosity.
-We will be thinking about what it means to be generous.
-We will consider nature’s gifts of the harvest and the River Nile, God’s gifts, such as our beautiful world, as well as considering different ways we can be generous.
-As a class, we will be supporting the charity "Operation Christmas Child".
+Our class value this term is Thankfulness.
+We will be thinking about what it means to be thankful.
+We will consider nature’s gifts of the harvest and the River Nile, God’s gifts, such as our beautiful world, as well as considering different ways we can be thankful.